Comparing Naftogaz to European peers shows gas transmission and storage is indeed a key area where the Ukrainian player stands out – a challenge

 On the other hand, the regulated formula tends to be one-sided in delivering benefits.
 Indeed, consumers who benefit from special prices don't see prices drop whenever the market trends downward.
 Earlier this year, Naftogaz CEO Andriy Kobolev pointed to this feature while arguing to lift restrictions and completely liberalize the gas market in discussions with the Cabinet of Ministers.

-Excessive subsidies and the ensuing deficits were not the only problem with the previous regime.
+New forms of moral hazard Excessive subsidies and the ensuing deficits were not the only problem with the previous regime.
 Indeed, one of the key challenges regularly brought up was that the subsidies ended up benefitting big buyers of gas (effectively making them the main beneficiaries).